 Before turning to consider the decisions of the courts in more detail, it is useful to draw attention to some broader policy issues that impact on the operation of the courts in this area.
 The 2016 Consultation Report, 'The Path to Justice: Aboriginal and Torres Strait Islander Women's Experience of the Courts', prepared for the Judicial Council on Cultural Diversity noted the importance of Indigenous interpreters.
 The recommendations of the Consultation Report included that all courts should have interpreter policies and that judicial officers and lawyers should receive training and guidance about how to work with interpreters.
-The properties of the courts are considered to the courts are commendations of the consultation Report included that all courts should have interpreter policies and that judicial officers and lawyers should receive training and guidance about how to work with interpreters.
+The properties of the courts are considered to the courts are considered to

 More broadly, the Consultation Report recommended that all judicial officers should receive cultural competency training.
 Different ways of communicating can affect the way that Aboriginal and Torres Strait Islander peoples are heard and understood when giving evidence.
 These considerations need to be understood by judges and taken into account during hearings about cultural heritage.
-This is particularly important when very complex details about Indigenous worldviews are being explained in court.
-As the Equality Before the
+This is particularly important when very complex details about